-- Cookware Size: You can use any shape or size cookware (as long as it’s induction compatible) and the unit will automatically detect it’s size, shape and position on the hob’s surface.
+- Cookware Size: You can use any shape or size of cookware (as long as it’s induction compatible) and the unit will automatically detect its size, shape and position on the hob’s surface.

 Disadvantages Of Full Surface Induction Hobs

 - Cost: Full surface models will cost more than a similar sized ‘standard’ zoned model.
-That clever technology and freedom comes at a price.
+That clever technology and freedom come at a price.

 - Complicated Controls: Some find it a little confusing at first to work out the controls as they are not dedicated controls for each cooking zone.
 Different makes and models have different ways to control the cooking zones so it’s important to understand these before purchasing one.